 Their low stature makes dwarf bamboo a good choice in the understory, beneath taller trees.
 These shady zones are the most suitable setting for dwarf bamboo.
 Perhaps your garden space is limited because you already have a few big trees in your yard, leaving your whole garden obscured by shadows.
 So much for those juicy tomatoes and zucchini.

 With limited light and vertical space to work with, dwarf bamboo is a great alternative.
 These types of bamboo typically thrive in the undergrowth, where they only see occasional splinters of direct sunlight.
-Also, you don’t have to worry about giant culms—for which bamboo is famous—shooting up some couple of feet a day and getting all tangled up in your pine trees.
+Also, you don’t have to worry about giant culms—for which bamboo is famous—shooting up a couple of feet a day and getting all tangled up in your pine trees.

 Bamboo as an accent or ground cover